 The Lab’s Blog includes postings describing these three workshops and the human-centred design approaches we used.

-A fourth workshop was held on April 26, 2019 to do more detailed design on one of the selected concepts for prototyping – the #ourvoices initiative.
+A fourth workshop was held on April 26, 2019 to do more detailed design on one of the selected concepts for prototyping – the #youthvoicesheard initiative.
+Check out the initiative’s Framework for Change.

 We are committed to documenting all of our activities on this initiative and to sharing as much as we can along the way to support and encourage other innovators in their work.
 To start, we have created subpages to collect the key designs, materials, forms, artifacts, photos and analyses supporting this work.